Fido-Friendly Tips for Traveling on a Budget

 How to Get There

 Traveling with your pet has never been easier, though the costs do range.
 You can take your dog on a plane, but the fees can tack on an extra $50-$500 to the cost of travel.
 In addition, many airlines require that your pet is healthy and up-to-date on all shots and vaccinations, which can cost another several hundred dollars if you’re a bit behind.
-While it’s always in your pup’s best interest to be caught up on these annual checkups, you don’t have to be as concerned if you choose to travel by car.
+While it’s always in your pup’s best interest to be caught up on these annual checkups, you don’t have to be as concerned if you choose to travel by car or train.
 Most major rental car companies allow pets, but have rules and regulations, and there could be additional cleaning charges.

 So, if possible, the most comfortable and economical option to travel with your dog is to take your own car.